awsms/ab_test/README.md

 - Configurable keybinds + seek step (hot-reloaded)
 - Shuffles input order by default (use `--no-shuffle` to disable)
 - **Does NOT show filenames by default** (blind).
 Can be enabled/toggled.
+- Minimal startup output by default; use `-info` for full banner

 ## Requirements